maubuz/2W6-Notes/docs/wk8/cascade.md

 1. Do the *[Active learning: playing with the cascade](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_tasks)* exercise from MDN Web docs.

+   - **Task One**: use a new rule that will reset the background color back to white, without using an actual color value.

-2. Use the Cascade and create new css rules in order to overwrite (chage the styling) every rule at least once.
-You can add but you cannot modify the current code.
+2. Use the Cascade and create new css rules in order to overwrite the styling of each element at least once.

+   **You can add new code but you cannot touch the code that is already in there.**

 <br>